Transportation in St. Louis: Interstates and highways

 Other secondary highways in the area include Highway 141 (originally designed as a western "outer belt" to I-270) and highways 364 and 370 which serve suburban St. Charles County.

 U.S. Route 50 enters Greater St. Louis near Gerald, eastward through Franklin County; at Union, it meets I-44, both continuing to Sunset Hills in St. Louis County.
 US 50, eastward, merges with US 61 and U.S. Route 67 (Lindbergh Boulevard).
 The US 50/US 61/US 67 concurrency continues to the I-55/I-255/I-270 interchange, where they follow I-255 across the Mississippi River.
 US 50 continues east through Monroe County into St. Clair County, traveling concurrently with I-64 into O'Fallon, where US 50 splits, continuing through Clinton County.

 US 61 enters the region from the south, paralleling I-55 in Jefferson County, continuing to Festus where it travels concurrently with US 67.
 US 61/US 67 continues into St. Louis County until reaching the I-55/I-255/I-270 interchange, where US 61/US 67 follows Lindbergh Boulevard.
 US 61 continues north into Frontenac, where it joins westbound I-64.
 US 61 continues west through St. Louis County and into St. Charles County, then leaves I-64 in Wentzville and continues north into Lincoln County and beyond.

 US 67 enters the region northbound in Farmington, Missouri, where it continues into Festus, traveling concurrently with US 61 and paralleling I-55.
 US 67 splits from US 61 in Frontenac with US 67 continuing north on Lindbergh Boulevard.
-At Missouri Route 367, US 67 turns north, crosses the Missouri River on the Clark Bridge into Illinois and passes through Madison and Jersey counties before leaving the region.
+At Missouri Route 367, US 67 turns north, crosses the Missouri River on the Lewis Bridge, before briefly entering St. Charles County and then crosses the Mississippi River on the Clark Bridge near Alton, Illinois and passes through Madison and Jersey counties before leaving the region.

 The Greater St. Louis region is also served by several state highways that are listed in the table below.